yearn/yearn-devdocs/docs/developers/smart-contracts/v3/index.md

 **Current v3 yVault API version is 3.0.2**

-older versions will be located in the "Deprecated" Folder if they exist.
+older versions will be located in the "deprecated" Folder if they exist.

 :::